timescale/docs/api/_hyperfunctions/uddsketch/rollup.md

 api_details:
   summary: >
-    Combine multiple intermediate `uddsketch` aggregates, produced by `uddsketch`, into a single intermediate aggregate.
+    Combine multiple intermediate `uddsketch` aggregates, produced by `uddsketch`, into a single intermediate `uddsketch` aggregate.
 For example, you can use `rollup` to combine `uddsketch`es from 15-minute buckets into daily buckets.
   signatures:
     - language: sql